SHIVAMSINGHAL5/Stock-Market-Prediction/README.md

 # Stock-Market-Prediction Using ML Algorithms

-This stock market prediction system emphasises on using an ensemble model to make accurate stock price and decision predictions.
+This stock market prediction system emphasises on using an ensemble model to make accurate stock price predictions.
 While an individual algorithm-based model might have higher accuracy, however, an ensemble model boosts the overall confidence and reliability of the system.
 The system has the following characteristics:

 **1. Buy/sell decision for stocks**